Aashi24/shreyakr-portfolio/final_project_part2_shreya.md

 # (3) Revised wireframes / visualizations / storyboards based on what you heard

-The following are key elemments that I wish to highlight in my presentation
+The following are key elements that I wish to highlight in my presentation

 - **Title slide/page**

 ![1](Slide1.jpeg)

 - **Increased the font size of the title and made it more clear**

 ![2](Slide2.jpeg)

 - **This graph depicts the yearly plastic packaging contributions of some big companies, the bar colors correspond to the brand color**

 ![3](Slide3.jpeg)

-- **Talks about how the plastic reaches the ocean and set the stage for the effect on marin life**
+- **Talks about how the plastic reaches the ocean and set the stage for the effect on marine life**

 ![4](Slide4.jpeg)

-- **Imapct on marine wildlife**
+- **Impact on marine wildlife**

 ![5](Slide5.jpeg)

 ![6](Slide6.jpeg)